 Intuit knows that good accounting takes more than a pocket calculator.
-The company is a leading developer of software used to manage personal finances (Quicken), small business accounting (QuickBooks), and consumer tax preparation (TurboTax).
-Customers include individual consumers, accountants, and small businesses; Intuit claims more than 45 million users for its products and services.
-Other software offerings include industry-specific accounting and management applications for construction, health care, and retail organizations.
-Intuit also provides payroll services, financial supplies, and software for professional tax preparation, as well as products and services geared for financial institutions.
+The company is a leading developer of software used for small business accounting (QuickBooks), and consumer tax preparation (TurboTax).
+It also helps manage personal finances and budgeting with its online Mint service.
+Customers include individual consumers, accountants, and small businesses; Intuit claims more than 61 million users for its products and services.
+Nearly all of the company's sales are made in the US, although it has taken steps toward international expansion.
+About 73% of revenue comes from connected services.

-California-based Intuit has offices in the US, Canada, India, and the UK.
+California-based Intuit has offices in the US, Australia, Canada, India, Singapore, and the UK.
 The company's software and services are available in the US, Canada, the UK, Australia, India, and Singapore.
-International sales account for less than 5% of Intuit's total sales.
+International sales consistently account for less than 5% of Intuit's sales.

 Sales and Marketing

 The company reported advertising expenses of about $229 million in both 2016 (ended July) and 2015 up from $175 million in 2014.
 The company relies on web marketing and targeted advertising, such as search engine optimization and purchasing key words from major search engine companies; placing its mobile application in proprietary online stores (including